“Wow, this is turning out much better than I expected.”

 Up until I started sailing on the schooner Pioneer, I had no interest in crafts of any sort.
 I’m not particularly artsy.
 However, once I started sailing on a historic vessel and began hanging out with the crew of said vessel, I became more and more interested in knots, bends and hitches.
 How they’re tied, why they work or more importantly why they don’t.

-“The Arts of the Sailor: Knotting, Splicing and Ropework” by Hervey Garrett Smith Hervey Garrett Smith (Author) and the “Ashley Book of Knots” by Clifford Ashley.
+Long conversations with the crew of the vessel led me to two books that kindled the interest in decorative marlinspike seamanship; “The Arts of the Sailor: Knotting, Splicing and Ropework” by Hervey Garrett Smith Hervey Garrett Smith (Author) and the “Ashley Book of Knots” by Clifford Ashley.
 From these books I learned how to tie a variety of knots, how to splice, sew patches on sails, and most importantly how to take pride in doing something in a clean, precise way.

 In re-reading Ashley's section on decorative work, I came to the conclusion that these skills are still relavent and I think I know why they're important to learn.